 Things to do in St. Moritz

 - Soak up in the spa and sauna.
-We stayed 2 nights at the Steffani hotel that has a pool, steam room and sauna.
+We stayed 2 nights at the Steffani hotel which has a pool, steam room, and sauna.
 Absolutely bliss in the mountains.

 - Walk around St. Moritz lake.
 We first walked around the lake towards St. Moritz Bad and the next day we walked along the shore and visited Lake Staz.

 - Take a dip in an Alpine Lake.
 My boyfriend was

 crazybrave enough to take a dip in the Lake Staz, and he loved it.

 - Stroll around town, and visit the Leaning Tower of St. Moritz which has a further incline than the famous Leaning Tower of Pisa!